-The Real Estate Commission Structure: How Flat Fees, Splits and Thresholds Will Motivate Your Agents
+The Real Estate Commission Structure: How Flat Fees, Splits, And Thresholds Will Motivate Your Agents

 Everyone knows the most important thing in the real estate industry is location, location, location.

-Key Takeaways
+Key Points

 How Is Commission Distributed?